yfried-redhat/host-mgmt/README.md

 Configuration file:
 ---------------------
-Configuration file is in `eventool/etc/hosts_conf.yaml`
+By default, configuration file is in `eventool/etc/hosts_conf.yaml`.
+To change that, set environment variable `export HOSTS_CONF=</path/to/file.suffix>`

 * Default values for all servers.
 Each value can be overridden for specific node
   * password